loopbackio/loopback-next/docs/site/migration/auth/passport.md

 You can configure the authentication endpoints with the following steps:

-- For OAuth2 authorizaton flow, we need authentication endpoints that participate to get the user validated with an external system.
+- For OAuth2 authorization flow, we need authentication endpoints that participate to get the user validated with an external system.
 - This essentially means the `@authenticate` decorator is used with different semantics compared to the non-OAuth2 section above.